adamsilver/fdpb/checkout.md

 2. Greg McKeown talks about how success often breed failure because with success comes growth.
 With growth comes more opportunity, more departments, more people trying to contribute (see #1).
 This manifests itself in different departments (marketing, digital, merchandising) vying for space on different parts of a website.
 Inevitably stuff gets added.

 3. We often think that people care about our product as much as we do.
-We get way to emotionally invested in the products we design.
+We get emotionally invested in the products we design.
 Most of the time, people use our websites for the outcome.
 They don't come for entertainment.
-So we get bored and we add more complexity.
+So *we* get bored and *we* add more complexity.

-4. More specifically to this topic is that we think all users must achieve every task with 3 clicks[^] which is a gigantic UX myth.
+4. More specifically related to this topic is that we think all users must achieve every task with 3 clicks[^] which is a gigantic UX myth.
 It's not about clicks (or pages), it's about users making their way through a process is quickly and as easily as possible.

 5. We often confuse simplicity for having *one* of something.
 But that's not necessarily true.
-Having one of something that is intertwined with many things is far froms imple.
+Having one of something that is intertwined with many things is far froms simple.

 6. And lastly, we often assume that our users are the same as us, the designers.
 More specifically, we think they have the same cutting edge devices and data contracts.
 But, they don't.

-Whichever the reason, we end up having to come with clever ways to make slow pages faster.
-It's like eating donuts ever day, putting on five stone in weight, and then coming upwith innovative ways to make a fat man run fast.
+Whatever the reason, we end up having to come up with clever ways to make slow pages faster.
+It's like eating donuts ever day, putting on five stone in weight, and then coming up with innovative ways to make a fat man run fast.
 I'm thinking rocket boots, do you have any better ideas?

 When I began writing this book, I never thought I would write a sentence like that, by it's done now.
 Let's move on. *Innovation* by the way is a dirty word.
 Most often, it's seen as a license to spend a lot of time solving problems that are typically introduced by the same person trying to solve them.